rapid7/insightconnect-plugins/palo_alto_cortex_xdr/help.md

 * A Palo Alto Cortex XDR API key
 * A Palo Alto Cortex XDR API key ID
-* The fully-qualified domain name (FQDN) to your Palo Alto Cortex XDR API instance
+* The URL to your Palo Alto Cortex XDR API instance

 The required connection information is available in the Cortex XDR web dashboard.
 Click the gear icon, click settings, and then click on API Keys on the left.